shaunsmith/functionslab/4-Java-Functions.md

 Make sure your context is set to point to Oracle Functions.
 Use the `fn list context` command to check.
 If everything is fine then let's deploy the function to the app you created in the previous lab.
-It should be named `labapp-NNN` where `NNN` is your lap participant number.
+It should be named `labapp-NNN` where `NNN` is your lab participant number.

 ![user input](images/userinput.png)
 >`fn --v deploy --app labapp-NNN `